 Interest rate risk is the risk that the value of investments will decrease as a result of a rise in interest rates.
 State law limits the allowable investments and the maturities of some of the allowable investments, as identified above.
 The Authority's investment policy does not have specific limits in excess of state law on investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The Authority's investments do not have identifiable maturity dates.
+The Authority's investments do not have identifiable maturity dates, except for U.S. Treasury securities.
+All U.S. Treasury securities have a maturity less than one year.